BruceWang3077/xv6-MLFQ/README.md

 # MLFQ scheudler on xv6
-in this project implements Multi-Level Feedback Queue scheduler on xv6
+This project implements Multi-Level Feedback Queue scheduler on xv6

 ## Test the Program
-first change directory to ./xv6
+First change directory to ./xv6
 ```
 cd xv6
 ```